-- Sickness/Illness of the Child: if the school is satisfied that a child is absent as a result of illness, the absence must be treated as authorised.
-Where there is doubt about the authenticity of absence attributed to illness, the school can refer the matter to the School Nursing Team or make contact with the child's GP, with parental permission, or request the parent attends the GPS for each illness, getting the GP to sign/ stamp a medical card to agree attendance (Appendix If a child is absent for a prolonged period or the school notices a pattern of absence emerging, early contact will be made with the School Nursing Team. - Medical and Dental Appointments: leave for medical or dental appointments requested by the organisation for treatment or procedures may be authorised (however this will still be recorded as an absence from school).
-Proof of appointment will be requested.
+• Sickness/Illness of the Child: if the school is satisfied that a child is absent as a result of illness, the absence must be treated as authorised.
+Where there is doubt about the authenticity of absence attributed to illness, the school can refer the matter to the School Nursing Team or make contact with the child's GP, with parental permission.
+If a child is absent for a prolonged period or the school notices a pattern of absence emerging, early contact will be made with the School Nursing Team.

+• Medical and Dental Appointments: leave for medical or dental appointments requested by the organisation for treatment or procedures may be authorised (however this will still be recorded as an absence from school).
 It would be preferable if parents would make such appointments out of school hours.
-Routine dental checks should be taken out of school hours. - Where a child is present for registration, but then has to leave school to attend an appointment, the School Business Manager / Administrator must record in the signing out book that the child, although registered, is not physically present.
-Similarly, the School Business Manager / Administrator will note in the late book, the presence of a child who was not there when the register was being taken but returns later from an appointment. - Close Family Bereavement: the school will respond sensitively to requests for leave of absence for close family bereavements. - Days of Religious Observance: children may be absent from school in order to participate in a day set aside exclusively for religious observance by the religious body to which the parents belong.
+Routine dental checks should be taken out of school hours.

+Where a child is present for registration, but then has to leave school to attend an appointment, the School Business Manager / Administrator must record in the signing out book that the child, although registered, is not physically present.
+Similarly, the School Business Manager / Administrator will note in the late book, the presence of a child who was not there when the register was being taken but returns later from an appointment.

+- Close Family Bereavement: the school will respond sensitively to requests for leave of absence for close family bereavements. - Days of Religious Observance: children may be absent from school in order to participate in a day set aside exclusively for religious observance by the religious body to which the parents belong.
 Parents should give the school advance notification of religious observance days on a leave of absence form (Appendix A).

 Both in the school prospectus, at the new intake evening and as part of a new child induction pack, parents are informed that family holidays within term time will not be authorised so that their child's education is not disrupted.
-Parents will also be reminded termly in a Headteacher's newsletter.
+Parents will also be reminded termly in a Headteacher's Newsletter.

-In exceptional circumstances parents are asked to write a letter to the Headteacher outlining the circumstances.
+In exceptional circumstances, parents are asked to write a letter to the Headteacher outlining the circumstances.
 A meeting may be organised with the Headteacher to discuss the request focusing on the child's progress, current attendance, any previous term time absences, whether the absence coincides with a key assessment period and also the nature of exceptional circumstance.
 The school will respond in writing to these requests.
 Absences are counted as an unauthorised absence on the register but the reason for the absence is recorded so that no further action is taken.

-If a family takes extended leave their child's place at Summerfield may be at risk if they fail to return to school on the agreed date.
+If a family takes extended leave, their child's place at Summerfield may be at risk if they fail to return to school on the agreed date.
 Subsequently, a meeting will take place to discuss the child's place where the parents will have the opportunity to provide evidence of extenuating circumstances.
 If the child's place has been withdrawn; following this meeting, the parents will need to reapply to the local authority for a school place.
 Parents need to be aware that this may not necessarily be at Summerfield School.